How to Win a "Best and Final" Offer Campaign in 2026

 If your offer is the winning offer, the agent will usually prepare the formal contract of sales for your signature, and you will need to pay the holding deposit.
 If your winning offer is a conditional offer, it's time to start working through the conditions.
 Know when these datelines are.
 Get those building and pest inspection organised, get that finance process started, or get any other due diligence processes done.
 And as they say, the rest is history.

 If you have not heard from the agent after 4 hours, call and ask for an update.
-If you get a vague reply, or an iffy reply, chances are, they have selected other offers.
+If you get a vague reply, or non-committal and iffy reply, chances are, they have selected another offers.
 That's usually the bad news.
 But the good news is, because they have not outright rejected your offer.
 Your offer is their back up offer.
 If the other offers fall through, you might just win the closed auction or you might be called to "improve your Best and Final Offer".
 The fact is, in a hot market with lots of keen buyers, or if other offers are represented by professionals such as buyers agents, you are highly unlikely to win it.
-As a side note, sales agents secretly prefer to work with buyers agents because of the high quality offers submitted by the experienced buyers agents.
-Sales agents know our clients are well qualified, market ready, and are committed to the realistic offer.
-The only things stopping a sale is the vendors' "yes".
+We'll explain why.

 Can You Counter a Best and Final Offer?

-Professional Help to buy in Best and Final Offer Auction is Available
+Professional Help to Buy in Best and Final Offer Auction is Available

-• help you manage the whole process,
+help you manage the whole process,

-• deal with the agent/vendor and
+deal with the agent/vendor and

-• work out the best way forward with the offer.
+work out the best way forward with the offer.

 Get in touch, find out if our services are right for you.